osa-ora/local-llms-podman/README.md

 Now click on the download icon to download this model.

+The model need to be supported on the inference server as we are using llama-cpp you need a model supported on this, so check: https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/

 ### 2) Import the Model:
 From Podman ==> Models ==> Catalog , then go to imprt model and select the model you just downloaded (gguf file) and the model will be imported in Podman AI catalog.